-SECTION 5.
+SECTION 5 4.
 Property damage; appraisal; reimbursement.

-- 1. Whoever suffers loss by the worrying, killing or maiming of his livestock or fowl by dogs shall inform the Animal Control Officer who shall forthwith proceed to the scene to view the damage, who shall determine if the damage was done in fact by dogs and, if so, appraise the amount of damage if it does not exceed \$50.00. - 2.
-If in the opinion of the Animal Control Officer the damage exceeds \$50.00, the damage shall be appraised on oath by three persons, one of whom shall be the Animal Control Officer, one shall be appointed by "the person alleged to have suffered the loss and the third appointed by the other two. - 3.
-Said appraisers shall consider and include in such damages the number and kind of animals damaged, the extent of the damage and the approximate weight of the killed animals.
+- 1. Whoever suffers loss by the worrying, killing or maiming of his livestock or fowl by dogs shall inform the Animal Control Officer who shall forthwith proceed to the scene to view the damage, who shall determine if the damage was done in fact by dogs and, if so, appraise the amount of damage if it does not exceed \$50.00.
+The provisions of General Laws Chapter 140, sections 161 and 161A shall apply to whoever suffers loss in a manner described in said section 161. - If in the opinion of the Animal Control Officer the damage exceeds \$50.00, the damage shall be appraised on oath by three persons, one of whom shall be the Animal Control Officer, one shall be appointed by "the person alleged to have suffered the loss and the third appointed by the other two. - Said appraisers shall consider and include in such damages the number and kind of animals damaged, the extent of the damage and the approximate weight of the killed animals.
 The appraisers will also note in their report whether or not any animals were sent for medical treatment in an effort to save them, the number and kind of such animals.
 Such report shall be filed with the Board of Selectmen within 10 days of said appraisal.
 The Board of Selectmen may require the appraisers to provide any additional information that they deem appropriate.
 The appraisal will be reviewed and submitted for payment as deemed appropriate.
-Reimbursement may be denied or limited in accordance with Chapter 140, § 161A, MGL Chapter 140, section 161A. ef the Massachusetts General Law.
+Reimbursement may be denied or limited in accordance with Chapter 140, § 161A, MGL Chapter 140, section 161A. of the Massachusetts General Law.

-SECTION 6.
+SECTION 6 5.
 Liability of dog owner.

-- 1. The owner or keeper of a dog which has done damage to livestock or fowl shall be liable for such damage, and the Board of Selectmen may order the owner or keeper to pay such damages after an investigation by the Animal Control Officer of the facts of the matter and appraisal conducted as outlined in Section 5. - 2.
+- 1. The owner or keeper of a dog which has done damage to livestock or fowl shall be liable for such damage, and the Board of Selectmen may order the owner or keeper to pay such damages after an investigation by the Animal Control Officer of the facts of the matter and appraisal conducted as outlined in Section 5 4.
+A nuisance finding must be made after investigation before any fines or remedial action may be taken. - 2.
 In the event that the owner or keeper of such dog known to have done damage to livestock or fowl refuses to pay upon the order of the Board of Selectmen, the Animal Control Officer shall enter or cause to be entered a complaint in District Court for the enforcement of the order.

 SECTION 7.
-Vaccination against rabies.
+6. Vaccination against rabies.